-Residents are encouraged to attend local CSHP events.
-Other local events will be assessed on a case-by-case basis.
-However, financial support from the department is unavailable.
+In the past, residents have received financial support from the department for conference leave, but since mid-2010, such funds have been frozen for all pharmacy staff.
+Residents are encouraged to attend local CSHP events, PPC, CSHP Banff Seminar, or other events of interest.
+Financial support from the department however, is unavailable at this time.
 Requests for conference leave should be discussed with the Program Coordinator well in advance as time off is dependent on the timing of the event in light of the residents' schedule.